AnaClaraSM/youtube-to-sharepoint/README.md

 ## 🎯 What It Does

 - Collects all videos from a public YouTube playlist.
-- Automatically logs into Microsoft Office 365.
+- Requires manual login to Microsoft Office 365.
 - Inserts YouTube video links into predefined SharePoint webparts.
 - Publishes the updated SharePoint page.
-- Supports GUI for input and headless browsing for automation.
+- Supports a GUI for input; headless mode not yet implemented.

 ---